 Tulum is one of the most popular destinations in the Yucatan and many passengers travel directly from Cancun to Tulum on arrival at the airport.
 Others split their time between Tulum and Cancun or include it as a day trip from Cancun.
 Given the popularity of the route, it’s relatively easy to travel between Cancun and Tulum, either by private, shared or public transport.

-We’ve used a variety of transportation between Cancun and Tulum on our visits to the Yucatan and have put together a guide on traveling from Cancun to Tulum to help you plan your travels.
+We’ve used a variety of transportation between Cancun and Tulum on our visits to the Yucatan and have put together a guide how to get from Cancun to Tulum to help you plan your travels.

 How to get from Cancun to Tulum